 The Global Business major is designed for students seeking careers in a variety of domestic business organizations as well as those focused on worldwide business activity.
 Opportunities for graduates exist with both large and small employers.
-Most career-related positions tend to be in private firms, followed by government agencies, and by non-profit organizations.
-In addition, the degree program's emphasis on the analysis of business environments and related business practices and issues serves as an excellent foundation for graduate study in business and for the study of law.
+Most careerrelated positions tend to be in private firms, followed by government agencies, and by non-profit organizations.
+The program emphasizes the analysis of business environments, and related business practices and issues.
+In addition, the Global Business program serves as an excellent foundation for graduate study in business and for the study of law.